 - Recognise signs of distress: Train staff to recognise non-verbal cues such as covering ears, restlessness, or withdrawal, which might indicate sensory overload or distress.
-Reach out to your local Psychological Society, Association or Autism hotline for support by those with expertise/lived experience. - Approach gently: Staff should approach with calmness and respect, introducing themselves and asking if the person needs assistance.
-It's important to communicate clearly and allow plenty of time for the attendee to respond.
+Reach out to your local Psychological Society, Association or Autism hotline for support by those with expertise/lived experience. - Approach calmly: As with any person who appears to be distressed or overwhelmed, respectful and calm communication is key.
+Introduce yourself and ask if the person needs assistance.
+Allow plenty of time for the attendee to respond.
 For example, you might say 'Hi, my name is [...], I am a support person for this event.
-Would you like any assistance?'. - It's important to only ask one question at a time due to cognitive processing differences by some Neurodivergent people.
+Would you like any assistance?'.
+Please see Appendix A for further communication examples.

+• It's important to only ask one question at a time so that the person does not feel overloaded (due to language processing differences).